 How do phaseouts of tax provisions affect taxpayers?

 Many preferences in the tax code phase out for high-income taxpayers—their value falls as income rises.
-Phaseouts narrow the focus of tax benefits to low- and middle-income households while limiting revenue costs, but raise marginal tax rates for affected taxpayers.
+Phaseouts target tax benefits to low- and middle-income households while limiting revenue costs, but raise marginal tax rates for taxpayers in the phase-out range.

 Many preferences in the tax code phase out for higher-income taxpayers, meaning their value declines after income reaches a certain level.
 Phaseouts target tax benefits on middle- and lower-income households and limit the loss of revenue.
 Phaseouts, however, not only claw back benefits from the more affluent, but also increase the effective marginal tax rate these taxpayers face, decreasing the after-tax gains of earning more income.